-Nicholas Bugler is a partner in the Corporate & Financial Services department of the firm.
+Nicholas Bugler is a partner in the Corporate & Financial Services Department and the Insurance Transactional and Regulatory Practice Group in London.
 He advises on a wide range of issues affecting the international insurance and reinsurance industries.
 He advises both insurance and reinsurance companies, insurance general agents and investors of all types.
-Recently with a particular focus in the intersection of the reinsurance and capital markets industries.
+Recently, he has had a particular focus on the intersection of the reinsurance and capital markets industries.

-Chambers UK (2022) ranks Nicholas among the leading practitioners for Non-Contentious Insurance.
-Nicholas is also recognised by Best Lawyers (2022) for insurance law and The Legal 500 UK (2022) for Insurance: Corporate and Regulatory with clients describing him as “a subject matter expert within the insurance industry and Lloyd’s” who “delivers quality advice to required timescales.
-His calm demeanour and thorough approach make him a pleasure to work with”.
+Chambers UK (2023) ranks Nicholas among the leading practitioners for Insurance: Non-Contentious.
+Nicholas is also recognised by Best Lawyers (2022) for insurance law and The Legal 500 UK (2023) for Insurance: Corporate and Regulatory with clients describing him as “an exceptional insurance market lawyer with deep expertise in Lloyd's, ILS and related structuring issues.
+Nicholas is always calm, thoughtful and available to clients and provides high quality advice."

 Corporate and Insurance Regulatory